ferrocene/ferrocene/src/ffi.rst

 An :t:`external static` shall be referenced from an :t:`unsafe context`.

 :dp:`fls_tr7purzcldn0`
-An :t:`external static` shall not specify a :t:`StaticInitializer`.
+An :t:`external static` shall not specify a :t:`static initializer`.

 .. rubric:: Dynamic Semantics